-Asynchronous API Algorithms#
+Asynchronous Algorithms#

 The functions defined in the STL <algorithm> or <numeric> headers are traditionally blocking. oneAPI DPC++ Library (oneDPL) extends the functionality of the C++17 parallel algorithms by providing asynchronous algorithms with non-blocking behavior.
 This experimental feature enables you to express a concurrent control flow by building dependency chains, interleaving algorithm calls, and interoperability with SYCL* kernels.